-1. Employees are encouraged to use a minimum of five (5) consecutive working days each year.
+- 1. Employees are encouraged to use a minimum of five (5) consecutive working days each year. - 2.
+Vacation leave must be approved in advance by the immediate supervisor.

-- 2. Vacation leave must be approved in advance by the immediate supervisor. - 3.
-A new hire employee will accumulate but cannot take vacation leave during the introductory period.
+- 3. A new hire employee will accumulate but cannot take vacation leave during the introductory period.
 Vacation leave, however, will not be paid if the introductory period is not successfully completed. - 4.
-Vacation leave must be taken in half-day or full day increments. - 5.
+Vacation leave must be approved in half-day or full day increments. - 5.
 Vacation leave will not accumulate while an employee is on an unpaid leave of absence, short-term disability or long-term disability. - 6.
 Vacation leave must be recorded using the on-line Oracle time sheet system or as defined by Payroll guidelines - 7.
 Vacation leave can be taken only to the extent it is actually earned. - 8.
-Employees absent the working day before or following a vacation period will be requested to submit to Human Resources an acceptable written reason for the absence, along with the specific approval of their supervisor to be absent for the day or days in question.
+Employees absent the working day before or following a vacation period will be requested to submit to their supervisor for approval an acceptable written reason for the absence.
 Failure to provide such evidence will result in loss of pay for the day or days of absence.